aspnet/Blazor.Docs/docs/host-and-deploy/index.md

 }
 ```

-The Blazor middleware performs the following tasks:
+The `UseBlazor` extension method performs the following tasks:

 * Reads the Blazor configuration file (*.blazor.config*) from the `ClientAssemblyPath`, which is either an option provided to the `UseBlazor` extension method or defaulted to the app's assembly file location.
 * Configures [Static File Middleware](https://docs.microsoft.com/aspnet/core/fundamentals/static-files) to serve Blazor's static assets from the *dist* folder.
 In the Development environment, the files in *wwwroot* are served.